Opeolumike/Site-Suitability-Analysis/README.md

 # Project Title: Site Suitability Analysis for Sustainable Housing Developments in Exeter, Devon

-This repository contains the R code, spatial data, and outputs for a site suitability analysis assessing potential locations for sustainable housing developments in Exeter, Devon.
+This repository contains the R code, spatial data, and outputs for a site suitability analysis assessing potential locations for sustainable housing developments in Exeter, Devon, United Kingdom.

 ## Files
 # Script